- What is better, a bail agent or a bail bondsman?

 - Can you tell me what my friend or family member was arrested for?

 Yes, we can.
 Just give us your friend or family member’s name, birthday, and the county where he or she was arrested.
-Bail Bonds in Martinez will use that information to find your loved one’s information in the county system and to answer any of your questions.
+Martinez Bail Bonds will use that information to find your loved one’s information in the county system and to answer any of your questions.

 - Do I have to wait to finish making my final payment before I can be bailed out again?

-No. Bail Bonds in Martinez can adjust the payments on your first bail bond to make it easier on you to pay for both of them.
+No. Martinez Bail Bonds can adjust the payments on your first bail bond to make it easier on you to pay for both of them.

 - If I get approved, how much time do I have to make the first payment?

 It depends on your individual situation.
-Bail Bonds in Martinez can customize our payment plans to work with your budget and situation.
+Martinez Bail Bonds can customize our payment plans to work with your budget and situation.

 - Will I receive a statement every month?